Participating Museums:

 - No reservation required.

-- Special reduced rate of $5 per person for science exhibit admission on this day.
+- Special reduced rate of $7 per person for science exhibit admission or planetarium show tickets.

 Museum Contacts